-If your child is going to be absent from school, please call the administrative office to inform the school of the absence in the morning as early as possible.
+If the child is going to be absent from school, parents are expected to call the administrative office to inform the school of the absence in the morning as early as possible.

 After an absence, students must be excused in writing by their parents.
 A doctor's excuse is required after an absence of more than 3 days due to illness.